Unity-Technologies/EntityComponentSystemSamples/Documentation/content/two_stick_shooter.md

 those initial Entities into the system before anything can update.

 One simple answer is to just run some code when the project starts playing.
-In this project, there's a class __TwoStickBootsrap__ that comes with two methods.
+In this project, there's a class __TwoStickBootstrap__ that comes with two methods.
 The first method initializes early and creates the core __EntityManager__ we're going to use to interact with ECS.

 Overall, here's what the bootstrapping code achieves: